Sacred Heart Church Dedicated May 31, 1906

 This is one of the largest buildings to be erected in Watertown this year, and when completed will be the most elaborate church edifice in the city.
 The cost of construction will be approximately $80.000, and the contractors estimated the work will not be completed before July, 1906.

-The plans for the new church called for a Gothic design and a seating capacity of 800.
-The basement to be 12 feet high and the full size of the church and arranged for the Sunday School work of the church.
-By August, the walls and roof of the new Sacred Heart Church were finished and construction of its two towers became the main focus.
+The plans for the new church, by David D. Kieff, called for a Gothic design and a seating capacity of 800.
+The basement was to be 12 feet high and the full size of the church and arranged for the Sunday School work of the church.
+By August, the new Sacred Heart Church’s walls and roof were finished, and its two towers’ construction became the main focus.